-- suggesting or pressuring you to enter into a new debt to replace the old one.
+- Suggest or pressure you to enter into a new debt to replace the old one

-- incorporating the old debt into a new loan (e.b. when refinancing a car loan)
+- Incorporate the old debt into a new loan (e.g. when refinancing a car loan)

-- attempting to collect debts that you verbally agreed to pay (with no reaffirmation agreement)
+- Attempt to collect debts that you verbally agreed to pay (with no reaffirmation agreement)

-- refusing to show the debt as discharged on your credit report unless you pay the debt
+- Refuse to show the debt as discharged on your credit report unless you pay the debt

-- sending you notices of action on discharged debts
+- Send you notices of action on discharged debts

-Was the case dismissed (rather than discharged)?
-If the case was dismissed rather than discharged, the creditor has the right to continue collection of the debt.
+Knowing when the creditor is legally justified, and when the debtor is actually violating the discharge injunction, depends on meeting some specific elements.
+If the case was dismissed rather than discharged, the creditor has the right to continue collecting the debt.

-Bankruptcy cases will generally end either in a discharge or a dismissal.
-The discharge is usually the intended result, relieving the debtor of the liability to repay dischargeable debts like credit cards, medical bills, and personal loans (and even car and home loans - see below).
-But some cases don’t make it to discharge and are instead dismissed.
+Bankruptcy cases will generally end either in discharge or a dismissal.
+The discharge is usually the intended result, relieving the debtor of the liability to repay dischargeable debts like credit cards, medical bills, personal loans, and even car and home loans (see below).
+But some cases don’t make it to the discharge stage and are instead dismissed.